 If the price of our common stock declines, Drs.
 Zhang and Luo may be forced by these financial institutions to provide additional collateral for the loans or to sell shares of our common stock held by them in order to remain within the margin limitations imposed under the terms of their loans.
-Furthermore, in the event of a default under the terms of such loans, the pledged shares may be acquired and sold by the lenders.
-The loans between these banking institutions and Drs.
-Zhang and Luo prohibit the non-pledged shares currently owned by Drs.
-Zhang and Luo from being pledged to secure any other loans.
+Furthermore, the pledged shares may be acquired and sold by the lenders.
 These factors may limit Dr. Zhang and Dr. Luo's ability to either pledge additional shares of our common stock or sell shares of our common stock held by them as a means to avoid or satisfy a margin call with respect to their pledged common stock in the event of a decline in our stock price that is large enough to trigger a margin call.
-Any sales of our common stock following a margin call that is not satisfied may cause the price of our common stock to decline further.
+Any significant sales of our common stock by one or more of these three lenders could cause the price of our common stock to decline further.